sparkflows/sparkflows-docs/docs/databricks/user-guide/reading-tables.rst

 Fire Insights enables users to read from and write to Databricks tables by using the Read Databricks Table processor.

-This document explains the detailed steps required to read Databricks Tables in Fire Insights.
+This document explains the detailed steps required to read Databricks Tables.

 Step 1 : Create Workflow
 ----------------------